 Applicants must complete the IPC-IG´s Internship Application online form and upload the following required documents:

-- A recommendation letter from a senior faculty member or employer who has directly supervised the applicant in the recent past and who is fully acquainted with the applicant's performance (this is an optional document);
+(Optional): Recommendation letter from a senior faculty member or employer who has directly supervised the applicant in the recent past and who is fully acquainted with the applicant's performance.

 Duration: 12 to 24 weeks